kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/3-azure-architecture.md

 > You will often have to choose which is the most important: location, feature or price

 ## Paired Region
+Most Azure regions are paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
+This approach allows for the replication of resources across a geography that helps reduce the likelihood of interruptions because of events such as natural disasters, civil unrest, power outages, or physical network outages that affect an entire region.
+For example, if a region in a pair was affected by a natural disaster, services would automatically fail over to the other region in its region pair.

+> **Important**
+> Not all Azure services automatically replicate data or automatically fall back from a failed region to cross-replicate to another enabled region.
+In these scenarios, recovery and replication must be configured by the customer.

 ### Each Region is Paired
 Paired within same geographic area except Brazil south.
 Ex.: East US is paired with West US, France Central is paired with France South, Australia East is paired with Australia Southeast.
 The exception is Brazil South which is paired with South Central US.